 And yet it is their big time, and we spend a great deal of our energy assessing if our daughter is making progress or falling behind.
 We think about this numerous times a day.

 I love the idea of progress.
 This is one of my core values.
 I love it when I’m seeing my daughter move forward in her life.

 But here’s where things can get wonky for moms.

 Progress implies that there is always forward motion.
-It feels like this forward movement should be a continual forward movement like this graph suggests.
+It feels like this forward movement should be continual forward movement as this graph suggests.
 It also suggests that if your daughter is making progress; she should be making progress in every area of her life.

 If we are not careful, progress can become another form of perfectionism.